ttien123/NFTs-collection/README.md

 2. **Connect Wallet**: Click the "Connect Wallet" button in the header
 3. **Select Wallet**: Choose your preferred wallet (MetaMask, WalletConnect, etc.)
 4. **Switch to Holesky Testnet**:
-   - Click on the network dropdown in your wallet
+   - Click on the network button
    - Select "Holesky" testnet from the list
    - If Holesky is not available, add it manually with:
      - Network Name: Holesky